 Redeem Capital One “Miles”

-Purchases made from airlines, hotels, rail lines, car rental agencies, limousine services, bus lines, cruise lines, taxi cabs, travel agents and time shares are generally considered to be travel purchases for the purposes of requesting a statement credit via Capital One’s “purchase eraser” (though note that this is based on the merchant category code assigned to them by the merchant).
-Purchase eraser requests for a statement credit must be made within 90 days of the date your travel purchase posts to your account and can be done easily online.
+Purchases made from airlines, hotels, rail lines, car rental agencies, limousine services, bus lines, cruise lines, taxi cabs, travel agents and time shares are generally considered to be travel purchases for the purposes of requesting a statement credit via Capital One’s “Cover Travel Purchases” (though note that this is based on the merchant category code assigned to them by the merchant).
+“Cover Travel Purchase” requests for a statement credit must be made within 90 days of the date your travel purchase posts to your account and can be done easily online.

 Since you can make your purchases directly from travel providers, you can make bookings that qualify for elite credit / benefits and then apply your Capital One Rewards “miles” after the fact.
 Another somewhat unique feature in the Capital One system is that you do not need to have earned the necessary miles before making a booking since you have 90 days from the date the charge posts to your account to make a redemption.

-Capital One has launched its Capital One Travel site.
-Miles can be used to book travel at a value of $0.01 per 1 mile.
+With Capital One’s Travel portal, Miles can be used to book travel at a value of $0.01 per 1 mile.
 While cardholders can already book travel elsewhere and redeem miles at a value of $0.01 per mile, the Capital One Travel portal comes with some interesting benefits.
 These include price matching and price drop protection on flights when you book at a time that Capital One recommends.

 Price matching within 24hrs of booking is a pretty standard practice in the online travel agency business but is less common via credit card booking portals.
 It’s great to see that feature here.